 - Purpose or use of the Granny Flat.
 In some circumstances, if you can demonstrate that the Granny Flat on your property was not used to generate income but instead was an important part of the overall household’s lifestyle, then the residence exemption may also apply to the Granny Flat.

 When planning on building a Granny Flat on a child’s property, in many cases the senior parents will sell their existing home to pay cash to the child for the Granny Flat construction or transfer the ownership of their home to their child, in exchange for the exclusive use of the Granny Flat for life.
 These details take the form of a legal written agreement and brings social security benefits as it usually means your parents pension is unaffected.
 However, this particular cash sum paid by the ageing parents does currently carry a capital gains tax liability, which will need to be paid by the child.

 In potentially exciting news, there were a range of announcements beneficial to Granny Flat buyers made in the Federal Budget late last year.
 The Federal Government announced plans to provide an incentive to support investment in seniors’ housing.
 Expected to commence from the 1st July 2021, and provided that the legislation passes through parliament, where there is a formal Granny Flat Agreement in place for ageing parents or disabled family members, a homeowner would be eligible for a capital gains tax (CGT) exemption on their Granny Flat.
 Commercial rent agreements would not be eligible for the exemption for their Granny Flat.

 This proposed legislation could benefit the estimated 4 million Australians with a disability, along with 3.9 million pensioners around the country.
-For more information regarding formal written agreements and Granny Flat arrangements, you can read our article on What is a Granny Flat Agreement?.
+For more information regarding formal written agreements and Granny Flat arrangements.

 It is recommended that you speak with your accountant or tax expert for more detailed information about Granny Flat Tax in 2021.